podvistorcheto/project-4-tutorial/README.md

 Future implements:

-- Front end styled page to render real UI
+- Frontend styled page to render real UI

-- Deploying the API for Heroku and then to AWS or similar
+- Deploying the app to Heroku and then to AWS or similar

 ## Gitpod Reminders